zenomt/rtmp-errata-addenda/rtmp-uris.md

 RTMP family URIs follow the [Generic Syntax of RFC 3986][URI], with constraints.
 Their syntax is described here using the
-[Augmented Backus-Naur Form (ABNF) \[RFC5234\]][RFC5234] rules from RFC 3986, which are incorported by reference as though fully set forth here.
+[Augmented Backus-Naur Form (ABNF) \[RFC5234\]][RFC5234] rules from RFC 3986, which are incorporated by reference as though fully set forth here.
 The `host` rule is also reproduced here for clarity in the following sections.
 Note that the `rtmp-authority` rule defined here is compatible with the `authority` rule, and `rtmp-userinfo` is compatible with the `userinfo` rule.